-The operations supported by the Talon.One API are divided into two distinct categories: integrations and campaign management.
+The operations supported by Talon.One's API are divided into two distinct categories:

 Every integration will need to send data about customers and their activities to the Talon.One rule engine.
 This information is required so your campaign rules can trigger discounts, special offers, referral rewards, etc. We refer to this category of API operations as our Integration API.

 The second category is our Management API, where you can fully control and report on your campaigns with code (instead of creating campaigns and rules in our Campaign Manager interface).
 Organizations who wish to utilize the functionality of Talon.One through an existing back-office system can use this API.
 For example, a marketplace platform using Talon.One to power their own offerings of automated loyalty, referral, or coupon programs.

 Each API requires different authentication:

 Requests made to the Integration API must be signed with the secret key of your shop.
 This key can be found in the settings tab of your shop in the Campaign Manager.

 Requests made to the Management API must be authenticated with a bearer token corresponding to a registered Talon.One user.
 You can obtain this token with the createSession API operation.

 More details about the API operations available and example code for signing requests can be found in our Developer's Documentation.